 Transparency

 As an enabler for many of the above values, transparency allows accountability for decisions, actions and results.
-Embracing transparency, ITU communicates and demonstrates progress towards the achievement of its goals.
+Embracing transparency, ITU communicates, demonstrates and ensures progress towards the achievement of its goals, in particular, administrative, financial, and decision-making processes.

 Reasons: The proposed changes are intended to provide clarity without changing the intention.